 - No action; no additional measures would be adopted.

-- Designation of deep-sea coral protection zones, under the discretionary authority described in section 303(b)(2)(B) of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), where fishing may be restricted in order to protect deep-sea corals from physical damage caused by fishing gear.
+- Designation of deep-sea coral protection zones, under the Start Printed Page 3402discretionary authority described in section 303(b)(2)(B) of the Magnuson-Stevens Fishery Conservation and Management Act (MSA), where fishing may be restricted in order to protect deep-sea corals from physical damage caused by fishing gear.
 Such zones would be located within the geographical range of the MSB fishery, as described in the FMP.
 However, management measures may apply to any MSA-regulated fishing activity within this range.
 Therefore, any measures pursued under this authority would likely apply to all federally managed fisheries within the geographic range of the MSB fisheries.
 The geographical range of this fishery includes the coastal and EEZ waters of the U.S. East Coast, with a core fishery management area from North Carolina to Maine.

 - Designation of deep-sea corals as a component of EFH or as Habitat Areas of Particular Concern (HAPCs).